jianrongzhang89/sonataflow-knative-monitoring-demo/README.md

 helm repo add bitnami https://charts.bitnami.com/bitnami helm install sonataflow-psql bitnami/postgresql --version 12.x.x -f ./values.yaml
 ```
-Note that the namse of the secret and the keys must match the ones used in the SonataFlowPlatform and workflow definition.
+Note that the names of the secret and keys must match the ones used in the SonataFlowPlatform and workflow definition.

 ## Deploy Orchestrator Operator from OpenShift OperatorHub
 ## Create Orchestrator CR in sonataflow-infra namespace: